Business Case For Diversity

 Diversity Action Plan

-- Assign the CEO ultimate accountability for diversity and for ensuring that every executive makes diversity a personal priority.
-Each organization should identify an officer with responsibility for diversity, and ensure that appropriate resources are made available.
+2. Assign the CEO ultimately accountable for diversity and for ensuring that every executive makes diversity a personal priority.
+Organization should identify an officer with responsibility for diversity and ensure appropriate resources are made available.

-- Integrate measurable diversity objectives for the company into the general business objectives, with a tie to performance evaluations and management compensation.
+3. Integrate measurable diversity objectives for the company with a tie to performance evaluations and management compensation.

 - Create partnerships with high schools, colleges and universities.